 Démystifions le pissenlit

 The dandelion is a plant native to Europe that is also found in North America.
-In Canada, dandelions grow wild, but they are also commercially cultivated.
-It is sometimes used as a diuretic (See theDandelion Extract from Gamma Force) and for various conditions, such as gastrointestinal symptoms and infections.
-However, research on the effects of dandelion on health is limited, and there is no evidence to support the use of dandelion for any health issue.
+In Canada, dandelions grow wild but are also commercially cultivated.
+It is sometimes used as a diuretic (See theGamma Force Dandelion Extract) and for various conditions, such as gastrointestinal symptoms and infections.
+However, research on the health effects of dandelion is limited and there is no evidence to support the use of dandelion for any health problem.
 Despite this, dandelion remains an interesting food to include in your diet.

 Prebiotics